jmjatlanta/bitshares-core-wiki/ElasticSearch-Plugin.md

 ./bin/elasticsearch
 ```

-You can put this as a service, the binary haves a `--deamon` option, can run inside `screen` or any other option that suits you in order to keep the database running.
+You can put this as a service, the binary haves a `--daemonize` option, can run inside `screen` or any other option that suits you in order to keep the database running.

 Please note ES does not run a the root user, if you are a root user you need to first make a normal user account by: